rymend/MSFTImagineArchive/Neural Networks with CNTK (300)/3 - Predict/readme.md

 	    trainModel('01-OneHidden.cntk')
 	```

-	This Python script downloads the CNTK-formatted training and testing files that you created in the previous lab from blob storage and invokes the ```cntk``` command from the Cognitive Toolkit (remember, you are executing code in a Docker container created from a Docker image that contains the Cognitive Toolkit) to train and score a nueral network.
+	This Python script downloads the CNTK-formatted training and testing files that you created in the previous lab from blob storage and invokes the ```cntk``` command from the Cognitive Toolkit (remember, you are executing code in a Docker container created from a Docker image that contains the Cognitive Toolkit) to train and score a neural network.
 It passes as input the ```cntk``` command the path to a BrainScript file that, in this case, is named **01-OneHidden.cntk**.
 The output from the command is a set of binary files that comprise a "compiled" neural network.
 The Python script above uploads these files to a new container in blob storage.

 1. Add a file named **01-OneHidden.cntk** to the project and add the following code.
 Then save the file.